saifulbkhan/saifulbkhan.github.io/site/posts/audio-tag-editing-for-gnome-music.md

 excerpt: A look into what I'll be working on this summer.
 title: Audio tag editing for GNOME Music
 wordpress_id: 30
-categories:
+tags:
   - GNOME
-tags:
-  - gnome-music
+  - GNOME Music
   - GSoC
 ---